3DCoded/Happy-Hare/MMU-Calibration.md

   > MMU_CALIBRATE_GEAR MEASURED=102.5

 ```
-    Gear stepper `rotation_distance` calculated to be 23.117387
+    Gear stepper 'rotation_distance' calculated to be 23.117387 (currently: 22.9)
-    Gear calibration has been saved
+    Gear calibration for gate 0 has been saved
 ```

 > [!NOTE]